spase-group/crondo-node/README.md

 # Tokens

-The subject for emails and the attachment file names can contain tokens that are replaced when the task completes.
+The subject and descriptions for emails and the attachment file names can contain tokens that are replaced with values when the task completes.

 Supported tokens are: